jimhigson/oboe.js/writing/scrapyard.md

 JSTD, as a Java program, is difficult to start via Grunt.
 Also an issue that Grunt post-dates Karma by enough that JSTD doesn't have the attention of the Grunt community.

+Automated testing improves what can be written, not just making what is written more reliable.
+Tests deal with the problem of "irreducible complexity" - when a program is made out of parts whose correct behaviour cannot be observed without all of the program.
+Allows smaller units to be verified before verifying the whole.